SFe-Team-was-taken/SFe/sfe-specification-4.0u14.md

 - Despite this, Creative did not use 16-bit integers for sample rate in legacy SF2.04.
 It is thus safe to use sample rates in excess of 50,000 Hz.
 If a sample rate of below 400 Hz or above 50,000 Hz is encountered, no attempt should be made to change the sample rate.
 - A zero sample rate should be reset.

-#### sfSampleType and SFe Compression
+#### sfSampleType Changes (Update 14)

-Bit 4 of `sfSampleType` is reserved for SFe Compression usage.
+In legacy SF2.04, `sfSampleType` is treated as an enum, with eight fixed values.
+This worked fine when there were only a few possible bits, however it could become a limitation for future expansion.

+Therefore, the specification for `sfSampleType` discourages the use of fixed enums, in favour of bit flags (as described in `SFSPEC24.PDF`):

+- If bit 1 is set, a sample is mono (has one channel).
+- If bit 2 is set, a sample is the right part of a stereo sample.
+- If bit 3 is set, a sample is the left part of a stereo sample.
+- If bit 4 is set, a sample is compressed using SFe Compression.
-- Read section 6.2 for more information on SFe Compression!
+  - Read section 6.2 for more information on SFe Compression.
+- If bit 15 is set, a sample is stored in ROM.
+  - Read section 9 for more information on ROM samples.

+Note that all unused bits are reserved and should not be used by SFe implementations.

 ### 5.8.5 Other sub-chunks